 Walter’s vision for GOJA is to be the leading operator in the Amazon aggregator market and be a dominant resource for driving the new online marketplace-dominated landscape.

-Walter’s solid and proven experience selling on Amazon has helped him scale GOJA to year over year growth.
+Walter’s solid and proven experience selling on Amazon has helped him scale GOJA to year-over-year growth.

 With a plan to make GOJA the next unicorn company worth $1B within five years, he continues to guide the company as an integrator, powerhouse operator, and aggregator.